ZeleOeO/ZelCoin-SB/README.md

 - [ ] Add Block Handling
 - [ ] Allow for Block to handle more than one transaction
 - [ ] Allow for Manual Block Mining
+- [ ] Add proper Wallet Address
+- [ ] Find some use for this ledger

 ### _**Notes**_